-Tabs3 and PracticeMaster publishes an extensive Knowledge Base on the Internet with advanced information.
-It contains information on Error Troubleshooting, Networking & Windows Issues, "How To" articles, and product-related articles.
-You can access the Knowledge Base via the software from the Help | Internet Resources | Knowledge Base menu option or from your Internet browser at support.Tabs3.com.
+The Knowledge Base includes information regarding Tabs3 Software applications and is provided for end-users, consultants, and other third parties who work with Tabs3 Software.
+It contains extensive information on Error Troubleshooting, Networking & Windows Issues, "How To" articles and application-related articles.
+You can access the Knowledge Base in the Quick Launch by searching for and selecting "Knowledge Base," or from your web browser atsupport.tabs3.com.